Using a firesteel

 Where does the firesteel actually come from?

 The first firesteels were developed for the Swedisch Army, to be able to make fire even in the toughest conditions.
 Rain, wind, snow and hail should not be a problem.
 The magnesium rod turned out to be quite suitable for this.
 A rod like that is also very durable.
-The firesteels in our assortment last from 1,500 (Light My Fire Fire Steel Mini) to 12,000 (Light My Fire Fire Steel Army 2.0) strikes.
-And it's a lot easier to carry than 12,000 matches!
+The firesteel in our assortment has 1,500 (Light My Fire Fire Steel Mini).
 We can conclude that the firesteel is a truly steady fire maker, which guarantees many succesful campfires and barbecue party's.
 Once you have mastered the technique, you will have a lot of fun with this small, but powerful, fire maker.